Copyright © 2012 Lexxie Couper

 A photographer, a firefighter, a rake.
 Let the debauchery begin!

-Luke never planned on falling for the feisty, flirty American he met at a New York bar.
-Now that he’s face to face with her again, he has two questions.
-Why did she run?
-And why can’t he stop thinking about sharing the woman of his dreams with his cousin?
+Finding the feisty, flirty American he met at a New York bar is a surprise for Luke.
+Even more surprising is how he can’t stop thinking about sharing the woman of his dreams with his cousin.